RobDWaller/ReallySimpleJavaScriptTest/README.md

 ### The JSON Object

-The JSON Object is broken down into two core objects `user.metaData` and `user.metricData` it's important to note that the items held with these objects are related to each other based on their `id`.
+The JSON object is broken down into two core objects `user.metaData` and `user.metricData` it is important to note that the items held with these objects are related to each other based on their `id`.
 Please make sure to look at the data before you proceed with the test.